Pivotal structures of the Drinfeld center of a finite tensor category: The central Hopf comonad

 Let $T$ be a monoidal comonad on $\mathcal{C}$.
 A {\em $T$-comodule} is a pair $(V, \rho)$ consisting of an object $V$ of $\mathcal{C}$ and a morphism $\rho: V \to T(V)$ such that the equations

 hold.
 We denote by $\mathcal{C}^T$ the category of $T$-comodules ($=$ the Eilenberg-Moore category of the comonad $T$).
-This category is in fact a monoidal category with respect to the tensor product given by
+The category $\mathcal{C}^T$ is in fact a monoidal category with respect to the tensor product given by

 for $(M, \rho_M), (N, \rho_N) \in \mathcal{C}^T$.
 The unit object of $\mathcal{C}^T$ is $\unitobj^T := (\unitobj, T_0)$.